How we protect your certificates

 Immutable audit log

 Each sensitive action — upload, download, password reveal, signing, deletion, role change — is logged to an audit log.
-The log has no INSERT policy for normal users: only the service client can write to it.
+The log has no INSERT, UPDATE, or DELETE policy for any user or administrator: only the service client can append entries.
+Log entries are hash-chained — each entry includes the hash of the previous one, making silent tampering detectable.

 Rate limit on sensitive endpoints